Daniel-Lanchares/MSc-project/Results/README.md

 - **A 5 parameter model**.
 Where effective spin has been substituted for mass ratio to allow mass reconstruction and the full sky position has been trained over.
-This is the model with the best scores so far, as it was trained with a dataset of 20000 images for its first stage and a further 20000 for its single-epoch second stage.
+This is the model family with the best scores so far.
+This first one was trained with a dataset of 20000 images for its first stage and a further 20000 for its single-epoch second stage.
   Validation around _logprob 12.8_.

 | parameters<br>(flow Spv1.3.1b)   |       median |       truth |   accuracy<br>(MSE) | precision_left<br>(1.0 $\sigma$ ) | precision_right<br>(1.0 $\sigma$ ) | units          |
 |----------------------------------|--------------|-------------|---------------------|-----------------------------------|------------------------------------|----------------|